Milestones In Wisconsin Labor History

 During the years of the Great Depression (1929-1941), Wisconsin workers joined unions in droves, making Wisconsin one of the most unionized of states on a percentage basis; it’s a record that continues today.

-It is perhaps that tradition that helped Wisconsin to lead the way in public employee unionism (the American Federation of State, County and Municipal Workers was founded in 1936 in Madison.)
+It is perhaps that tradition that helped Wisconsin to lead the way in public employee unionism.
+The American Federation of State, County and Municipal Workers was founded in 1936 in Madison, eventually becoming one of the largest unions in the nation.
 Public workers gained true union rights in the late 1950s, with some public employee unions recognizing that they had to use private industry tactics, such as the strike, to win justice.
 In Milwaukee, AFSCME District Council 48 almost annually threatened garbage strikes at budget time, prompting city officials there and elsewhere to seek state law supporting public sector collective bargaining and banning strikes.
-The result was Section 111.70 of the State Statutes, which finally was given teeth in 1963.
+The result was the creation in 1959 of Section 111.70 of the State Statutes, which finally was given teeth in 1963.
 The law set up union elections procedures, a “prohibited practice”, and fact-finding, all of which gave public employees greater rights and helped to spur unionism.

 The Wisconsin law was a model for the nations; it was a success in that few crippling strikes occurred, while employees gained better wages and working conditions.
 Teachers’ unions struggled for a while to find their place under the new law, needing in some cases to cast off their former leadership by principals and superintendents to become “unions” in fact, if not in name.